-In this section and the rest of the thesis, we always use the typewriter font to refer to a logic, understood as the set of formulae provable in its canonical proof system.
+In this section and the rest of the thesis, we always use the typewriter font to refer to a logic, understood as the set of judgements (sequents) provable in its canonical proof system (ignoring that different proof systems for the same logic may use slightly different judgement forms).
 For example, the non-commutative multiplicative intuitionistic linear logic is denoted as NMILL.

 We then use subscripts to denote specific formulations of proof systems for these logics where S indicates sequent calculus (with and without stoup), T indicates tree sequent calculus, and A indicates axiomatic calculus.
-For example, NMILL_S refers to the sequent calculus of non-commutative multiplicative intuitionistic linear logic.
+For example, $NMILL_S$ refers to the sequent calculus of non-commutative multiplicative intuitionistic linear logic.